 A town of 40 people.
 Where wake boarding in summer and snowboarding in winter was the norm.

-Her childhood consisted of dirt bikes, thrash cars and road trip adventures and despite the typical struggle most go through, in her mid-twenties Melissa took that leap of faith and now has a lifestyle that resembles her childhood and dreams.
+Her childhood consisted of dirt bikes, thrash cars and road trip adventures.
+Leaving behind a corporate career in her mid-twenties Melissa took that leap of faith and now has a lifestyle that resembles her childhood and dreams.

 Graduating from the Brisbane College of Photography and Art, it wasn’t long until Melissa’s first assisting position came with Australia’s top fashion photographer, Georges Antoni.

 Upon deciding to aim for bigger heights, Melissa freelanced with other top photographers in Australia such as Simon Leikas, David Mandelberg, Juli Balla, Jake Terry and Daren MacDonald in order to gain experience with different atheistic’s before her next goal, New York.